 Now we have so much more on the grounds, some very beautiful lakes, and streams, waterfalls and stone bridges.
 The flowers and trees are such wonderful displays of color and form, they can just take your breath away.
 There is a wonderful children’s petting zoo that has many wondrous animals, with the favorites being the goats, expressly the baby goats.
 There are a bowling green and clubhouse here along with many trails to walk about on, the birds will eat from your hand and the squirrels will climb right up to see if you any tidbits in your pockets.

 There is a restored bandstand here and plenty of controversy over its use as many people find it to be a form of commercialism.
 Its the fact that they charge for events that use it.
-So the city of Victoria is hard at work creating a management plan for the park and all it entails.
+So the city of Victoria on Vancouver Island is hard at work creating a management plan for the park and all it entails.
 I think that offering outdoor concerts and charging a fee to see them is a fine use for the park, but that is only my opinion and i live 200 miles from it.
 The city did win a hallmark award for the bandstand in 2011.